lookit/lookit-docs/docs/source/researchers-day-to-day-study-operation.rst

 interested the first time.
-Whether you can use the data may depend on the particular circumstances and your study design, but on a technical level it’s fine - you can let the parent know they may see a warning about not being eligibile, but that they can safely ignore it.
+Whether you can use the data may depend on the particular circumstances and your study design, but on a technical level it’s fine - you can let the parent know they may see a warning about not being eligible, but that they can safely ignore it.

 .. _confirm_consent: